 Yash Raj Films chose Lapland as the perfect place to film an exciting car chase across ice for their Bollywood blockbuster action film War, starring Hrithik Roshan and Tiger Shroff.

 What happens when two titans of Bollywood action collide?
-The answer is War, the biggest action film of Bollywood from Yash Raj Film, and the largest production ever to film scenes in Finnish Lapland.
+The answer is War, 2019’s highest-grossing Bollywood action film from Yash Raj Film, and the largest production ever to film scenes in Finnish Lapland.
 Directed by Siddharth Anand, War pits Hrithik Roshan (Dhoom:2 and Bang Bang!) against Tiger Shroff (Baaghi and Baaghi 2) in an epic thriller spanning continents.
 The production came to Lapland to capture an action sequence involving ice and cars against an awesome Arctic backdrop.

 The film’s creators knew they wanted an Arctic location—a vast frozen surface—for the car chase scene.
 After researching various northern locations, the production settled on Lapland, discovering not just epic scenery but also an amazing time working with the Finnish crew.